 Decide if you want soft & fluffy thick snickerdoodles or the classic thin ones with cracked cinnamon trails.

-FOR THICK & FLUFFY - bake the snickerdoodles balls as is. they will flatten only slightly and you will have a thick and fluffy snickerdoodle.
+FOR THICK & FLUFFY - bake the Snickerdoodle balls as is.
+They will flatten only slightly and you will have a thick and fluffy snickerdoodle.

 FOR CLASSIC THIN - Use the bottom of a glass to gently flatten each cookie before baking.